brandon-debruyn/py_scheduler/README.md

-Personal project.
+py_scheduler
 ----------------------------------------------------------------------
-Note this project is still a WIP
+Note this project is still a WIP. (personal project :) )